Mulperi/angular-handbook/README.md

 Angular applications are modular and always have at least one module: the root module.
 Modules can import data from other modules and declare components they are going to use.
 Modules are classes with `@NgModule()` decorator and `.module.ts` file extension.

 If you have a large application, you can split features into modules and load them "lazily" - in other words: only when an user selects the feature.
 This greatly reduces your application's initial loading time.
-It is good practice to only load modules that are needed.
+It is good practice to only load modules that are needed or load them in the background with `PreloadAllModules` preloading strategy.

 NgModule() decorator takes in an object with following properties (from https://angular.io/guide/architecture-modules):